 It’s also home to well-preserved medieval defense towers built from shale stone.
 Besides towns and fortresses, Tusheti is also home to several glacier-originated lakes and the highest settlement village, Bochorna, in Europe at 2345 meters above the sea level.

 Svaneti is another gorgeous mountainous region in western Georgia.
 Home to another type of defense towers, Ushguli village – a UNESCO World Heritage Site, and four highest peaks of the Caucasus Mountain Range, Svaneti is the most visited area among many tourists.
+It’s also a great destination for hiking lovers, and if you are one of them, here’s the guide for hiking in Svaneti.

 With its spending nature landscape and lakes, there is no wonder why.
 Make sure to visit the History and Ethnography Museum in Mestia to learn more about Svan traditions, culture, and way of life, and see some of the best-kept treasures of the country.